Organic infant formula & feeding support

 A baby who is well-fed and meeting their weight and development goals will often fall asleep after a good feeding.
 A good feeding can be recognized as one that includes vigorous suckling and ends with a relaxed, cozy, “milk drunk” look.

-While falling asleep after a feed is usually nothing to worry about, the below signs could indicate that baby is having difficulty with eating and means that you should talk with your baby’s doctor or a lactation consultant.
+While falling asleep after a feed is usually nothing to worry about, the below signs could indicate that baby is having difficulty with eating and may mean that you should talk with your baby’s doctor or a lactation consultant.

-Signs baby baby may be having difficulty with feeding, resulting in sleepiness:
+Signs baby may be having difficulty with feeding, resulting in sleepiness:

 Fall asleep quickly: before going onto the breast or bottle or after just a few suck/swallows